Eternal-Flame085/hotel-engine-code-test/README.md

 4. Run `Rails s` to start server on local host

 # Endpoints
-To test it out on a live use `https://hotel-engine-code-challenge.herokuapp.com/` as the URL in Postman or equivalent
+To test it out live use `https://hotel-engine-code-challenge.herokuapp.com/` as the URL in Postman or equivalent

 `GET /api/v1/anime` returns all the anime currently in the database